In this ultimate how to implement guide to ISO 27001 Annex A 7.1 Physical Security Perimeters, you will learn directly from an ISO 27001 Lead Auditor:

 Implementing ISO 27001 Annex A 7.1 is a foundational security mandate requiring the establishment of physically defined barriers and access-controlled zones to protect sensitive information assets.
-This control ensures the primary implementation requirement of defense-in-depth perimeters, providing the business benefit of preventing unauthorized physical entry and opportunistic theft.
+This control ensures the primary implementation requirement of defence-in-depth perimeters, providing the business benefit of preventing unauthorised physical entry and opportunistic theft.

 ISO 27001 Annex A Physical Security Perimeters Implementation Checklist